Contents

 My team and I developed/still developing the following solvers:

-We now also make use of adapted versions of the [/Using_%26_Developing_the_OpenFoam%C2%AE_suite OpenFOAM® software].
+We now also made use of adapted versions of the [/Using_%26_Developing_the_OpenFoam%C2%AE_suite OpenFOAM® software].

 International & Industrial Collaborations

-Center for Combustion Studies, Yale University;; Skolkovo Institute, Moscow; Politecnico Milano, Italy; CUED Cambridge University Engineering Department, UK ; Chair of Fluid Mechanics, TU Berlin, Germany; LTH, Lund University of Technology, Sweden; Institute of Nanoscience and Nanotechnology, Greece; University of Valencia, Spain; University of Washington, Seattle; Center for Nonlinear and Complex Systems, Como; Scuola Normale Superiore, Pisa, Italy; Queensland University of Technology, Australia; Institut Fresnel, Marseille (in progress); Ecole Polytechnique de Montréal, Canada (in progress).
+Center for Combustion Studies, Yale University;; Skolkovo Institute, Moscow; Politecnico Milano, Italy; CUED Cambridge University Engineering Department, UK ; Chair of Fluid Mechanics, TU Berlin, Germany; LTH, Lund University of Technology, Sweden; Institute of Nanoscience and Nanotechnology, Greece; University of Valencia, Spain; University of Washington, Seattle; Center for Nonlinear and Complex Systems, Como; Scuola Normale Superiore, Pisa, Italy; Queensland University of Technology, Australia; Ecole Polytechnique de Montréal, Canada; McGill University, Montréal, Canada.

 Industrial Collaborations